esnet/react-timeseries-charts/README.md

 Getting started
 ---------------

 This charts library is intended to be installed with [npm](https://www.npmjs.com/) and the built into your project with a tool like [Webpack](https://webpack.github.io/).
-In addition, it currently assumes that [Bootstrap](http://getbootstrap.com/) is present on the page.

     npm install react-timeseries-charts --save